To collaborate with us on curriculum design and development, please email: curriculum@hbsda.bham.sch.uk

 The Cultural Heritage of our Pupils

-- Ruby Bridges and Mary Seacole - The National Curriculum states that KS1 pupils must learn about the life of a significant person.
+• Ruby Bridges and Mary Seacole - The National Curriculum states that KS1 pupils must learn about the life of a significant person.
 Year one study the life of British-Jamaican business woman turned nurse Mary Seacole who set up the "British Hotel" behind the lines during the Crimean War.
-Year two study the life and times of 6 year old Ruby Bridges who defied intense raciacally motivated hatred to help change Aemrcian history forever during the civil rights movement of the 1960s.
+Year two study the life and times of 6 year old Ruby Bridges who defied intense racially motivated hatred to help change American history forever during the civil rights movement of the 1960s.

 Aspirations for Pupils to Achieve a University Education

-- Upper KS2 pupils study Oracy and Debating.
-Like Latin, we believe this is a subject that will enhance any university application.
+• Upper KS2 pupils study Oracy and Debating.
+We believe this is a subject that will enhance any university application.
 Advanced oracy skills enable pupils to engage in effective group talk and to confidently talk in a public setting, something that will be key when being interviewed for a place at University or for a job.

 Key Curriculum Documents